 School taxes serve as an investment in the education of our children, and their future.
 Hanover School Division operates 19 schools, serving the communities of Blumenort, Bothwell, Crystal Springs, Grunthal, Kleefeld, Landmark, Mitchell, Niverville, and Steinbach.
 HSD consists of approximately 8,400 students and 1,100 total staff.

 As part of the budget process, a division-wide Mill Rate is established which serves as a formula for calculating local taxation (school tax levy).
-HSD Trustees are very mindful of the budgetary impact on local taxation, and work hard to find cost savings, balancing the educational needs of Hanover students with divisional growth.
+Trustees are mindful of the budgetary impact on local taxation, and work hard to find cost savings while balancing the educational needs of students.

 Frequently Asked Questions

 The following FAQ provides information on how school taxation and local tax dollars are an important, and a necessary funding source in providing a quality education to our students.

 Public education in Manitoba is only partially funded by the Manitoba Government.
 Hanover School Division, like all other school divisions in Manitoba, has no other significant sources of revenue or ability to raise funds.
 HSD miscellaneous revenue makes up less than 1% of its total revenue.